Factorization at Subleading Power, Sudakov Resummation and Endpoint Divergences in Soft-Collinear Effective Theory

 Major complications arise from endpoint-divergent convolution integrals in the second and third term in (\ref{barefact}), which need to be properly identified and regularized.
+The presence of a soft-quark contribution has been identified as the source of these endpoint divergences.
 The integral over $z$ in the second term contains singularities at $z=0$ and $z=1$, because at lowest order in perturbation theory the Wilson coefficient $H_2^{(0)}\propto[z(1-z)]^{-1}$ while the matrix element $\langle O_2^{(0)}\rangle$ is $z$ independent.
-Likewise, the integrals over $\ell_+$ and $\ell_-$ contain singularities for $\ell_\pm\to\infty$, since at lowest order the jet and the soft functions are given by constants.
+Likewise, the integrals over $\ell_+$ and $\ell_-$ in the third term contain singularities for $\ell_\pm\to\infty$, since at lowest order the jet and the soft functions are given by constants.
 In higher orders, some of these endpoint divergences are regularized by the dimensional regulator $D=4-2\epsilon$, but others require an additional rapidity regulator \cite{Becher:2010tm,Chiu:2012ir,Li:2016axz}.
 In \cite{Liu:2019oav} we have regularized the rapidity divergences by means of an analytic regulator imposed on the convolution variables $z$ and $\ell_\pm$.
 The singular contributions in the rapidity regulator cancel in the sum of the second and third term of the factorization formula.
-This requires that for $z\to 0$ or 1 these two terms must have closely related structures, which is ensured by two exact refactorization conditions \cite{inprep}.
-With the help of these relations we have shown that the factorization formula can be recast in such a way that the singularities in the second term are removed by subtractions of the integrand.
-When the subtraction terms are added back, they give rise to hard upper cutoffs on the integrals over $\ell_\pm$ as well as to an extra contribution $\Delta H_1^{(0)}$ to the Wilson coefficient $H_1^{(0)}$ \cite{Liu:2019oav}.
+This requires that for $z\to 0$ or 1 these two terms must have closely related structures, which is ensured by two exact, $D$-dimensional refactorization conditions, which have been proven using SCET methods in \cite{Liu:2020wbn}.
+With the help of these relations we have recast the factorization formula in such a way that the singularities in the second term are removed by subtractions of the integrand.

+In this Letter, we use the formalism developed in \cite{Liu:2020wbn} to perform the resummation of large Sudakov logarithms for the $h\to\gamma\gamma$ decay amplitude beyond the leading-logarithmic approximation.
+This is the first time such a resummation has been accomplished in SCET.
+We begin by briefly recalling the derivation of the renormalized factorization formula.
+We then focus on the term in the formula that contains the leading logarithmic (LL) and next-to-leading logarithmic (NLL) contributions and perform analytically the resummation of logarithmic corrections at leading order in RG-improved perturbation theory.
+From this result, we derive the infinite tower of LL and NLL logarithms.
+We then briefly discuss the extension of our approach to the related $gg\to h$ process, showing that the presence of colored particles in the initial state does not pose any new difficulties.